 - Manage breakdowns including collecting any containers or props such as candelabra, vases, backdrops, pedestals, plinths etc

-Our Diploma in Floral and Event Styling will teach you what you need to know to start out as a floral designer; from flower theory and the basics of how to work with flowers, to practical demos that will show you how to create everything from bridal bouquets to floral installations.
-Plus, as with all our Diploma courses, you will also learn how to launch a business and market yourself to potential clients.
+Our Certificate in Floral Design will teach you what you need to know to start out as a floral designer; from flower theory and the basics of how to work with flowers, to practical demos that will show you how to create everything from bridal bouquets to floral installations.